assctechnion/-HumpbackWhaleIdentification/README.md

 ### Submission #2 - Inflating training data & using resnet 18

 #### Dataset
-In order to deal with high peaked class size distribution we 'inflated' each class to a given size.
+In order to deal with high peaked class size distribution we 'inflated' each class to a given size (duplicated images).
-* *Random crop and resize*
-*
+* Taking in account all classes
+* Randomly splitting to train-val with 25% val.
+* **Inflating all classes upto 50 samples**

 #### PreProcessing
 * Random crop and resize
 * Random horizontal flip